 Australian Privacy Principles

-For customers who are concerned about compliance with Australia's Privacy Principles, dotdigital complies with a wide range of international, industry, and local standards, best common practice, regulations, legislation, and policy.
+For customers who are concerned about compliance with Australia’s Privacy Principles, dotdigital complies with a wide range of international, industry, and local standards, best common practices, regulations, legislation, and policy.
 Many of these are identified here in the dotdigital Trust Center.
 Should data sovereignty be of concern, dotdigital offers the ability to control where data lives by allowing the choice of sending instances in various regions, including Australia, North America, and Europe.

 Although the dotdigital platform addresses the compliance, security, and privacy requirements that Australia identifies, some requirements are the responsibility of the customer and it is important for customers to understand the shared responsibilities.

 Canadian Privacy Law